Today, I have something really incredible to share…

 ↓ Sawyer Mini Water Filter Review – Can This Filter 100,000 Gallons?

-Clip it to the outside of your pack empty and use it once your family arrives at your final bug-out location.
+Use it at stops AND once your family arrives at your bug-out location.

-A few bug-out bag essentials to keep you healthy and maintain your stamina.
+Just a few essentials to maintain your stamina.

 So focus on light, easy-to-prepare foods.

-But you should also try to take advantage of what the land can provide.
+Also plan to take advantage of anything the land can provide.

 6. Calorie Dense Food Bars

-Honestly, any calorie-dense energy bars will do the trick.
+Any calorie-dense energy bar will do the trick.

-Just read the label and look for the ones that provide the most calories per bar.
+Just read the label and pack the ones that provide the most calories per bar.

-These ER Emergency Food Ration Bars pack 2400 calories per bar, which is exactly what you need.
+These ER Emergency Food Ration Bars pack 2400 calories per bar.

-And you can pack quite a lot of them without adding much weight.
+And you can pack quite several without adding much weight.

-Plus, they have a decently long shelf life (5+ years).
+Plus, they have a decent shelf life (5+ years).

 7. Freeze Dried Meals

-Just add the pouch contents to boiling water, stir, and eat up.
+Just add the contents to boiling water, stir, and eat.

-One of my personal freeze-dried food favorites for bugging out is Mountain House’s Beef Stroganoff.
+My favorite freeze-dried food for bugging out is Mountain House’s Beef Stroganoff.

-The reason I prefer Mountain House freeze-dried food for my pack is that you can cook the meal directly in the pouch (as shown in the video below).
+I prefer Mountain House because you can cook the meal directly in the pouch (as shown in the video below):

 8. Military Meals (MRE – Meal, Ready to Eat)